 Who do I contact for more information?

-As a Camp Counselor you will spend Camp Matador working directly with the new Matadors.
-Pairs of Counselors will bunk up with the groups of incoming freshmen and guide them into the Matador culture.
-They are to create and provide a support system, to help facilitate the transition from high school into college.
+As a Camp Matador Counselor you will spend Camp Matador working directly with the new Matadors.
+Pairs of Counselors will bunk up with the groups of incoming freshmen and guide them through the weekend and into the Matador culture.
+Their primary duties include creating and providing a support system and to help facilitate the transition from high school into college.
 Counselors will answer questions and serve as a role model for all of Camp Matador attendees.

-What does it mean to be a Camp Facilitator?
-The Camp Facilitators will serve as the staff for Camp Matador.
-Facilitators will work closely with the Camp Directors and the Lead Facilitators, to generate the best possible experience for Camp Matador attendees.
+Camp Matador Facilitators will serve as the staff for Camp Matador.
+Facilitators will work closely with the Camp Directors and the Camp Coordinators, to generate the best possible experience for Camp Matador attendees.
 The two primary duties of the facilitators will consist of running activities and completing the behind the scenes operations and logistics.
-Sound good?
-Apply below!
+Sounds like fun huh?